medic/cht-core/scripts/docker-helper/readme.md

 ![](docker.status.png?8.12.21a)

+A word of caution though - for now this script doesn't scale well if you have 10s of containers and volumes.
+Things can scroll of the screen and seem confusing!

 ### Output on macOS is too narrow

 There's a known bug with the bash library we're using that causes it to always render at 80 characters wide.
 [The fix is](https://github.com/metal3d/bashsimplecurses/issues/51#issuecomment-905914780) to use `brew` to run a more recent version of `ncurses`.

-### "Device '' does not exist'" and "Could not resolve host" errors
+### "Device '' does not exist'" and "curl: (6) Could not resolve host" errors

 If you see either of these errors, you're very likely off-line such that you effectively cannot reach the Internet.
 The script will not work as is.
 See the "Booting with no connectivity" section above for work-arounds.